 Our common stock is thinly traded and any significant sales of our common stock may cause volatility in our common stock price.
 We also have registered shares of common stock that we may issue under our employee benefit plans or from our treasury stock.
 Accordingly, these shares can be freely sold in the public market upon issuance, subject to restrictions under the securities laws.
-If any of these stockholders cause a large number of securities to be sold in the public market, the sales could reduce the trading price of our common stock.
-Although we are not aware of any single stockholder owning more than 9.99% of our stock, stockholders holding a significant amount of our common stock might be able to significantly influence matters requiring approval by our stockholders, possibly including the election of directors and the approval of mergers or other business combination transactions.
+If any of these stockholders, or other selling stockholders, cause a large number of securities to be sold in the public market without a corresponding demand, the sales could reduce the trading price of our common stock.
+Although we are only aware of two single stockholders owning more than 4.99% of our stock and no one owning more than 14.99% of our stock, one or more stockholders holding a significant amount of our common stock might be able to significantly influence matters requiring approval by our stockholders, possibly including the election of directors and the approval of mergers or other business combination transactions.